MoriatyK95/stripe-press-bookstore/README.md

 2. **Handling Multiple Payment Methods**: Initially, I implemented the payment process using only the `CardElement` to quickly get the application up and running.
 However, to better reflect real-world scenarios, especially in regions like Southeast Asia and Greater China where payment methods such as PayNow, GrabPay, and Alipay are prevalent, I decided to support multiple payment methods.
 This necessitated refactoring the `CheckoutForm` component to use the `PaymentElement`, which supports a variety of payment methods.

+3. **Modularization Adds Complexity**: Initially, I used a single `Checkout` component to handle payment confirmation on the client side.
+This approach made it easier to track different states, but the code became quite large.
+Following the take-home project's email instructions to structure the code in a more modular way, I broke the `Checkout` component into smaller components (`CheckoutForm` and `CheckoutFormWrapper`).
+While this improved code readability, it also increased the complexity of managing the payment flow on the client side.

 ## How I Might Extend This Application

 ### Understanding Platform Needs